Estimated reading time: 5 minutes

 First, more people are seeking addiction counseling services.
 The National Survey on Drug Use and Health in the U.S. revealed that 21.5 million people deal with substance abuse.
 The Affordable Care Act makes insurers cover people who need help.
 People who could not afford the cost of counseling before are getting treatment.

 Now is a good time to pursue a career in substance abuse counseling.
 Join a growing field and help people who need addiction counselors.
-Keep reading to learn the details of the job.
-Then, we’ll dive into the education requirements and CCAPP certification.
+To become a proficient substance abuse counselor, you will need to meet certain education requirements and obtain certification from the California Consortium of Addiction Programs and Professionals (CCAPP).
+Keep reading to learn more about this rewarding career path.

 Job Requirements